toddmaustin/bringup-bench/README.md

 - **longdiv** - Computes a long division using the pencil-on-paper method.

+- **lz-compress** - A compression/decompress tool based on the LZ compression algorithm.

 - **mandelbrot** - Calculate and print using ASCII graphics a Mendelbrot fractal.

 - **mersenne** - Generate a sequence of pseudo-random numbers using the Mersenne Twister algorithm.